d12frosted/elpa-mirror/gnu/corfu-readme.txt

   When pressing `RET' while the Corfu popup is visible, the `corfu-insert' command will be invoked.
-This command does inserts the currently selected candidate, but it does not send the prompt input to Eshell or the comint process.
+This command does inserts the currently selected candidate, but it does not send the prompt input to Eshell or the Comint process.
 Therefore you often have to press `RET' twice which feels like an unnecessary double confirmation.
 Fortunately it is easy to improve this!
 In my configuration I define the advice `corfu-send-shell' which sends the candidate after insertion.